 A typical meeting with a lecture and discussion in the Club Library.

 Our Library contains over 5,000 books of all types, any of which can be checked out by members.
-A complete listing of titles can be accessed on the Club Times Page of this website.
+A complete listing of titles can be accessed on the Library page of this website.

 People with common interests meet to participate in numerous activities―currently numbering about forty.
 Activity groups are based upon members’ interests and are administered by club member volunteers.